micmejia/bible-dump/NKJV/1 Timothy/1 Tim 2.md

 ###### 1
-Therefore I [^a]exhort first of all that supplications, prayers, intercessions, _and_ giving of thanks be made for all men,
+Therefore I exhort first of all that supplications, prayers, intercessions, _and_ giving of thanks be made for all men,

 ###### 2
-for kings and all who are in [^b]authority, that we may lead a quiet and peaceable life in all godliness and [^c]reverence.
+for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence.

 ###### 3
 For this _is_ good and acceptable in the sight of God our Savior,